Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

 Make the following adjustments to customize it to work with Synapse:

 * When the AWS instructions prompt you to `Create a Bucket - Select a Bucket Name and Region`, use a unique name that ends in your company domain.
 For example, synapse-share.yourcompany.com.
-For region, you must select the **`US Standard`** region.
 * Select the newly created bucket and click the **Properties** button.
 Expand the **Permissions** section and:
     * Make sure that all the boxes (List, Upload/Delete, View Permissions, and Edit Permissions) have been checked.
 It should do this by default.
     * Select the **Add bucket policy** button and copy one of the below policies (read-only or read-write permissions).
 Change the name of `Resource` from “synapse-share.yourcompany.com” to the name of your new bucket (twice) and ensure that the `Principal` is `"AWS":"325565585839"`.
 This is Synapse's account number.